Frequently Asked Questions

 Q: What happens if my appeal is approved?

-A: If your Academic Appeal is approved, you will be reinstated with probationary status and required to meet conditions specified by the Committee on Academic Standing/Director of Community Standards, including, but not limited to, completing a specific course(s), limiting the number of credit hours for which you may register, prohibition from online courses, achieving a semester grade point average of 2.00, and successfully completing all coursework.
+A: If your Academic Appeal is approved, you will be reinstated with probationary status and required to meet conditions specified by the Committee on Academic Standing/Director of Community Standards and Counseling, including, but not limited to, completing a specific course(s), limiting the number of credit hours for which you may register, prohibition from online courses, achieving a semester grade point average of 2.00, and successfully completing all coursework.

 Q: What happens if I don't meet the conditions outlined by the Committee on Academic Standing?